wotomas/BlindMansBluff/README.md

 verification work.
 The contract will know if the caller of the contract is player One or Two by checking it through the saved public keys and return a Bool value `isPlayerOne`.

+Initially the player is eligible to pay ante if:
+1. If it is player one, player one has not paid yet (index 2, 4 below)
+2. If it is player two, player two has not paid yet (index 1, 5 below)
+3. on all other cases, it should follow the other player's state

 ```
 // index                1 | 2 | 3 | 4 | 5 | 6 | 7 | 8
 // isPlayerOne     (A)  F | T | T | T | F | F | T | F